 Alicia Eaton is an expert at helping people change habits and behaviours.
 The author of “Words that Work – How to Get Kids to Do Almost Anything”, she’s a qualified Clinical Hypnotherapist and NLP Practitioner with a successful practice in London’s Harley Street.
 She’s also a qualified Montessori Teacher and a mother to three grown-up children.

-Over to you!
+Have your say!
 Share your back to school tips in the comments below.